Ostorlab/KB/MOBILE_CLIENT/COMMON/_POTENTIALLY/SECRETS_REVIEW/recommendation.md

-Sensitive data must not be packaged with the application.
-If access to this data is required, apply procedures to securely encrypt, store, and retrieve credentials for your services.
+Sensitive data should never be included with the application itself.
+Instead, secure methods for encrypting, storing, and retrieving credentials for your services should be used to access this data as needed.

-For keys that have a risk of over-billing, ensure the API Key is implementing key pinning or is exposing the service through authenticated APIs.

-Key-pinning restricts usage of the key to the application through a cryptographic signature and is a setting to enable by the service provider, like Google Maps.
+To prevent the risk of overbilling, consider implementing API key pinning or using authenticated APIs for services with potentially high usage costs.
+API key pinning helps to restrict the use of a key to a specific application by requiring a cryptographic signature, and it can be enabled by the service provider (e.g., Google Maps).

-For keys that may cause unauthorized access, restrict the permissions and roles to non-critical or expose the service through an authenticated API.
+For keys that may allow unauthorized access, it is important to restrict permissions and roles to non-critical functions, or to expose the service through an authenticated API.

-The API must implement proper access control and rate-limiting, and keys should be rotated periodically.
+To further enhance security, the API should also have proper access controls and rate-limiting in place, and keys should be rotated regularly to prevent unauthorized use.